juneDebugs/BotWorkshop/README.md

 # BotWorkshop
 This workshop is designed for developers to Build, Train and Publish a simple question and answer bot based on FAQ URLs, structured documents, product manuals or editorial content.

+# What is a bot?
+A bot is an app that users interact with in a conversational way using text, graphics (cards), or speech.
+It may be a simple question and answer dialog, or a sophisticated bot that allows people to interact with services in an intelligent manner using pattern matching, state tracking and artificial intelligence techniques well-integrated with existing business services.

 # What is QnA Maker?
 QnA Maker enables you to power a question and answer service from your semi-structured content like FAQ (Frequently Asked Questions) documents or URLs and product manuals.
 You can build a model of questions and answers that is flexible to user queries, providing responses that you'll train a bot to use in a natural, conversational way.